-At rated power, the amplifier draws approximately 300 watts from the wall, and during idle operation most of this energy will appear as heat on the heat sinks.
+The amplifier draws 500 watts from the wall at all times, and during idle operation nearly all of this energy will appear as heat on the heat sinks.
 Good ventilation is vital to the proper operation of the amplifier.
 It has been adjusted for optimal performance at room temperature, but will work well between 50 and 90 degrees Fahrenheit (10 to 33 Celsius).
-You should leave at least six inches clearance on the sides and top.
+You should leave at least 12 inches clearance on the sides and top.
 The amplifier should not be placed in a closed cabinet which does not have forced air ventilation.

 This amplifier runs hot.
 The heat sinks will warm up in about an hour to a temperature which will not be comfortable to touch for more than a moment or two, which is 120 to 130 degrees Fahrenheit (50 to 55 degrees Celsius).
 This is normal, and there is a thermal shut off system which will shut down the amplifier at internal temperatures in excess of 160 deg.
 F. and 70 deg.
-C. If the over temperature protection system is activated, it will shut down the amplifier until the thermal sensor has cooled.
+C.

 It takes at least an hour of warm up time to get the best performance out of the amplifier.
-It will take that long to reach operating temperature and exhibit lowest DC offset voltage at the output.
-However, prior to warm up, the amplifier will meet objective performance specifications except DC offset voltage.
+It will take that long to reach operating temperature and exhibit lowest distortion and noise.
+This is not a subjective judgement, but based on actual distortion and noise measurements.
+You may find somewhat greater residual noise coming through the loudspeaker when the amplifier is first turned on, but it will decrease as the amplifier warms up.